-Application Procedure: In order to assess the financial need of a student, the College requires each student applying for financial aid to secure and submit an approved needs analysis form and to meet the criteria above.
-Needs analysis forms may be secure from the high school, one of the needs analysis services, or from the Office of Financial Aid.
-Having secured the proper form, students should complete and submit to the appropriate agency as indicated.
+Application Procedure: In order to assess the financial need of a student, theCollege requires each student applying for financial aid to secure and submit anapproved needs analysis form and to meet the criteria above.
+Needs analysis forms may be secured from the high school, one of the needs analysis services,or from the Office of Financial Aid.
+Having secured the properform, studentsshould complete and submit to the appropriate agency as indicated.
 In order to be considered for all other types of financial assistance, each financial aid applicant is required to apply for the Federal Pell Grant.